googleprojectzero/fuzzilli/README.md

 ## Bug Showcase

-Some of the bugs that have been found by Fuzzilli:
+The following is a list of some of the bugs found with the help of Fuzzilli.
+Only bugs with security impact are included in the list.
+Special thanks to all users of Fuzzilli who have reported bugs found by it!

 #### WebKit/JavaScriptCore